Welcome to Connecticut Explored

 We'd like to hear from you.
 With your input, this publication will truly reflect the interests of the community.
 We know there are many fans of local history out there and this is a magazine for you and by you.
 Please suggest story ideas and writers.

 And do subscribe.
+Subscribers are our largest source of revenue and their support keeps us publishing.
 Be a part of an important effort to raise awareness of our state's rich cultural heritage.

 PO Box 271561